SoroushRF/HawkEye/README.md

 HawkEye is a tool that turns an inventory into cash.
 By analyzing a single video of multiple items, it identifies products, detects condition issues, it saves resellers hours of manual listing work.

+### 🏆 A 12-Hour Hackathon Project

+HawkEye was born out of the **CSHub Local Day Hack**, an intense **12-hour coding competition**.
+The challenge was to build a project from zero to a fully functional, demo-ready product within the strict time limit.

+A core requirement of the hackathon was to integrate the powerful **Google Gemini API**, pushing us to rapidly learn and implement its capabilities.
+This project is the result of that effort, showcasing what can be built and deployed in just half a day.

+### 🚀 The Power of Google Gemini

+We leveraged Google Gemini to empower HawkEye with multi-modal intelligence.
+Gemini (1.5 Flash API) synthesizes uploaded audiovisual and static media to:

+*   **Classify inventory** (e.g., "Vintage Levi's 501 Jeans")
+*   **Extract auditory condition reports** (e.g., "Missing button on cuff")
+*   **Appraise market value** (by scraping live pricing data)

+Gemini serves as the cognitive engine bridging visual inputs and resale analytics, interpreting multimedia streams instantly to automate listing operations.

 ### 🛠️ Tech Stack

 | Category | Technologies |